frankhjung/clojure-scrapbook/README.md

 rlwrap lein repl
 ```

-This will start a Clojure REPL server -
+This will start a Clojure REPL server:

 ```text
 nREPL server started on port 34169 on host 127.0.0.1 - nrepl://127.0.0.1:34169